trademindx/blog/_posts/2018-02-15-how-to-buy-tmx-tokens.markdown

 ## Get an Ethereum Wallet

-The first thing you will need is an Ethereum wallet that is pre-funded with the amount of Ether (ETH) you want to exchange for TMX.
+The first thing you will need is an Ethereum wallet, that is pre-funded with the amount of Ether (ETH) you want to exchange for TMX.

 Your wallet must be compatible with ERC20 tokens, such as MyEtherWallet.
 If you do not have a MyEtherWallet or other token compatible wallet, then head over to [MyEtherWallet][mew] and set one up!

 Exchange based wallets are usually not compatible with tokens and should not be used.
 Moreover they are not a safe place to store your Ether (or other coins/tokens) — see side note below!

-For a list of wallets that are compatible, please consult this guide.
+For a list of wallets that are compatible, please consult this [guide][wallets].

 ## Pre-fund Your Ethereum Wallet